 The Nonprofit Internship Program offers a stipend to students who match with a local nonprofit and complete an internship for that organization.
-The Patterson Foundation fellows offer support and counsel to both the student completing the internship and the nonprofit hosting the student.
+The Patterson Foundation assists the host organization in compensating for the internship expenses.
+Additionally, The Patterson Foundation Fellows offer support and counsel to the student completing the internship and the nonprofit hosting the student.

 What experiences will the interns receive?